capi-workgroup/problems/capi_problems.rst

 * Create custom objects (e.g. function/module objects
   and traceback entries) that match the behavior of equivalent Python code as closely as possible.
-* Dynamically create objects which are are static in traditional C extensions (e.g. classes/modules), and need CPython to manage their state and lifetime.
+* Dynamically create objects which are static in traditional C extensions (e.g. classes/modules), and need CPython to manage their state and lifetime.
 * Adapt foreign objects (strings, GC'd containers), with low overhead.